aparna0522/Building-an-EdTech-Platform-Using-Microservices-and-Docker/README.md

 1. Helping peers to interact with each other and resolve their doubts.
 They can connect with other peers who are learning the same course.
 2. Adding some extra features like creation of quizes for easy evaluation.

-<h2>Important Features:</h2>

-1. Explain how that is a microservice.
-2. Down Services and present.
+<h2>Important Features of the application:</h2>

+1. Independent of other microservices.
+2. If one service goes down, it does not affect other services.
 3. Scaling of the services.
-4. Google's Language Change API.
+4. Efficient.
+5. Portablity.